BrightcoveConsultingReusableComponents/Cast-Player-Sample/README.md

 # Server - Setup
 First of all, it's necessary to set the server to start running the project, based on another googlecast project: custom-receiver. <br>
 It is a simple node.js server.
 It has implemented a simple CORS application that allows the information to be sent Cross-Domain. <br>
-It has also a POST request definition, used for saving data used by the Analytics part.
+Extra part -> Analytics and log: The server also has a POST request definition, used for saving data used by the Analytics part.
 Therefore, it's necessary to also install some modules other than just express.
+It was constructed to simulate a possible use for the information sent by the Cast Player after a session.<br>
-If the Analytics/log is not needed, the part of the code that requires than and the POST request definition method can be deleted and there won't be no need for the last installations.
+If the Analytics/log is not needed, the part of the code that requires that and the POST request definition method can be deleted and there won't be no need for the last installations below (body-parser, querystring and json-stringify-pretty-compact.

 - Install Node.js (https://nodejs.org/)
 - Clone this project with github